dovic95/SUTForge/README.md

 }
 ```

-In this test, we're adding a service of type `ClassWithConfiguration` that requires configuration.
  After building the SUT, we assert that the service of type `ClassWithConfiguration` is not null, implying that the configuration was resolved correctly.

 ### Customizing Configuration